SAS Technical Support and Policies

 For Customers Outside of North America

 Local-language technical support is provided through the local office in the customer's country.
 If customers are outside of North America, they should contact their local SAS office for specific support hours.
-In general, SAS provides technical support from the technical-support center closest to the country where the software is installed or where the customers reside.
+In general, SAS provides technical support from the technical-support center closest to the country where the software is installed or where the customer resides.
 However, SAS reserves the right to refer technical-support requests to other SAS technical-support centers, as needed.

 For Critical Support Requests after Normal Support Hours